 Pada 4: 26°40′ - 30°00′ Scorpio (Pisces Navamsa, Jupiter) - Gandanta

-The fourth pada is among the most spiritually significant in the entire nakshatra system because it falls in the Gandanta zone - the twilight junction at 28°-30° Scorpio, where the water sign Scorpio transitions into the fire sign Sagittarius.
-The Gandanta is a crossing between two elemental worlds; planets here carry karmic knots that must be consciously worked through.
-In Jyeshtha's Pisces navamsa pada, Jupiter's compassion and spiritual depth soften Indra's pride.
-These individuals are called to the form of eldership that requires the greatest courage: surrendering personal authority in service of a spiritual purpose that exceeds any individual's comprehension.
+The fourth pada is among the most spiritually significant in the nakshatra system because it falls in the Gandanta zone: the full last pada of Scorpio, 26°40′-30°00′, approaching the water-to-fire crossing into Sagittarius and Mula.
+Some lineages treat the most sensitive orb more narrowly, but for chart interpretation the whole pada is liminal.
+Planets here sit where accumulated Scorpio depth must pass through a knot before it can become Sagittarian dharma.
+In Jyeshtha's Pisces navamsa, Jupiter's compassion and spiritual breadth soften Indra's pride.
+These individuals are called to the form of eldership that requires the greatest courage: surrendering personal authority in service of a purpose larger than the one who leads.
 The elder becomes the wisdom-keeper, the guardian of mysteries, the one who holds the threshold between the known and the unknown.

 Personality Archetype: Light and Shadow